MaximusMuir/VP-DuckyScript/README.md

 - User-Friendly: Designed for users with devices that have a button interface, making it simple to perform piano pieces automatically.
 - Press the button (on, in my case my flipper zero) to send a keyboard output to the piano as it works like the auto piano in the mentioned roblox game where you press a button for the next note / chord to be played eg: a b c [de] f [gh].

-Inspiration: Inspired by the auto piano feature in the Roblox game mentioned above, bringing a fun and interactive way to enjoy music.

 ---------------
 ✏️  Getting Started